52North/MariDataHarvest/README.md

 >minutes: is the subsampling interval in minutes.

 >dir: the absolute path where to keep data.
-If emtpy, the directory is same as the project directory.
+If empty, the directory is same as the project directory.